Jesus, Preeminent & Supreme Holder of All Authority in Heaven & Earth

 • In our earthly lives many things compete for first place in our priorities.
 Some are good things (family, ministry, church, jobs, etc.).
 Some are harmful things (love of money, striving for status, pursuing worldly pleasures, etc.).

-• But that which should have the absolute “preeminence, the primacy, the chief place above all others” in our lives should be the Person of our Lord and Savior Jesus Christ, through Whom alone we are able to come to God the Father (John 14:6).
+• But that which should have the absolute preeminence, the primacy, the sovereignty, the chief place above all others in our lives, should be the Person of our Lord and Savior Jesus Christ, through Whom alone we are able to come to God the Father (John 14:6).

 • Our highest aim in this life should be a close walk with God the Father through a personal salvation relationship with our Lord Jesus Christ.
 Let’s live our lives so that “in all things [Jesus will] have the preeminence.”
 Now let’s look at some ways in which Jesus’ preeminence can affect your life for good.